 Tradition has it that the junction of the two rivers once covered such a large area of ground.
 That a lake was formed.
 Or, as some believe four lakes, hence the name Ceatharloch or City of the Four Lakes.

 Burren River has its source located on the north face of Mount Leinster.
 Then it flows northward under the R724 (Ullard Bridge, west of Fenagh) and under the N80.
-It continues northward through Rathoe meeting the Aghalona River in Inchisland and turns westwards, passing under the M9 in Moyle Big.
+It continues northward through Rathoe meeting the Aghalona River in Inchisland and turns westwards.
+And passing under the M9 in Moyle Big.
 The Burren River goes under the N80 again at Ballinacarrig Bridge.
-It flows through the southern part of Carlow town and passes under the railway line, R448 and R417 (Burrin Street) and then drains into the River Barrow.
+It flows through the southern part of Carlow town and passes under the railway line, R448 and R417 (Burrin Street).
+And then drains into the River Barrow.

-The River Burren is renowned as angling river.
-Fish species include brown trout, three-spined stickleback, nine-spined stickleback, Atlantic salmon, stone loach, common bream, roach, perch and lamprey.
-Especialy Burren River is considered to be a very good brown trout fishery.
+Fish species include brown trout, three-spined stickleback, nine-spined stickleback, Atlantic salmon, stone loach, common bream, roach, perch, and lamprey.
+Especially it is considered to be a very good brown trout fishery.

-Also Grey Herons are often seen on the riverside of Burren River, standing motionless in or near water waiting to strike at their prey.
+Also, Grey Herons are often seen on the riverside.
+Standing motionless in or near water waiting to strike at their prey.

 Below are my photos were taken at Kennedy Ave in Carlow town.